huangwaylon/Heroes-on-the-Water-Website/README.md

 * Adilene Pulgarin
 * Jeff Zhong

+## Questions and Comments

+If you have any questions or comments, please feel free to reach out to us for help or information.

 ## References

  * [Installing Node.js](https://docs.npmjs.com/getting-started/installing-node) for details about installing Node.js
- * [Intalling MongoDB](https://docs.mongodb.com/manual/installation/) for details about installing MongoDB
+ * [Installing MongoDB](https://docs.mongodb.com/manual/installation/) for details about installing MongoDB
  * [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for details about installing Git